Ryanair challenges regulator's decision over strikes compensation

 Airline says stoppage was ‘extraordinary circumstance’

-Ryanair recognised trade unions for the first time last year and experience a number of days of industrial action including one-day strikes by Ireland-based pilots.
+Ryanair recognised trade unions for the first time last year and experienced a number of days of industrial action including one-day strikes by Ireland-based pilots.

 Ryanair wants the High Court to quash the aviation regulator’s decision to order the airline to compensate a number of people affected by last year’s strike action.